Vyral/sam-levy/_posts/2026-03-25-important-features-to-look-for-when-buying-a-home-in-2026.md

 {% include excerpt.html %}

-{% include pullquote.html %}

-When you're searching for a new home, it’s incredibly easy to get swept up in the excitement of "shiny" features.
-We all want the latest design trends and high-end finishes, but in a fast-moving market like Phoenix, focusing on the wrong things can lead to major buyer's remorse.
+When you’re searching for a new home, it’s incredibly easy to get swept up in the excitement of “shiny” features.
+We all want the latest design trends and high-end finishes, but in a fast-moving market like Phoenix, focusing on the wrong things can lead to major buyer’s remorse.

 Understanding the difference between your must-haves (needs) and your wants is the most important step to avoid buyer’s remorse.

-**Identify your must-haves.** Must-haves are the "bones" and the "roots" of the property.
+**Identify your must-haves.** Must-haves are the “bones” and the “roots” of the property.
 These are the elements that you either cannot change or would require an enormous investment to alter.
 When you are buying, you really have to focus here.

 **Key must-haves include:**